baudneo/zomi-server/docs/config_file.md

 The `enabled` key is used to enable or disable Non-Max Suppressive filtering.

 ##### `threshold`
-- `threshold: <float:0.01-1.0>`
+- `threshold: <float>`
+- Range: `0.01 - 1.0`
+- Default: `0.35`

 The `threshold` key is used to set the Non-Max Suppressive threshold.
 Lower will filter more overlapping bounding boxes out.

 ### Example
 ```yaml